Kayli/resume/README.md

 - The generator uses the `data.yaml` file.
 Edit it to change header and roles.
 - The PDF renderer uses Latin-1 encoding; non-ASCII characters are sanitized in the header and body bullets are ASCII-friendly.

+Run tests and static checks

+- Run the full pipeline (mypy then pytest):

+   doit test